JayMoses01/hw-06-weather-dashboard/README.md

 * The current weather conditions area displays the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
 * The UV index is color-coded based on value.
 * A 5-day forecast displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.
-* The user can click on searched cities, which again present the current and future conditions for that city.
+* The user can click on their previously searched cities, which again present the current and future conditions for that city.

 # Screenshots of deployed application